 It is common for migrant women to stay involved in the management of care in their transnational households, especially since constant adjustments must be made to the original care arrangement.
 These changes depend on the willingness and availability of substitute caregivers, the changing needs of children and the elderly, the participation (or not) of male members of the household, especially husbands when the migrant women have children.
 The selection of who will be in charge tends to follow a hierarchical pattern based on gender and generation, with the first option being the husband if there is one, though it is not common for the husband to assume the full management of all care work.
-In the absence of a willing/available husband, caregiving responsibilities will be left to the migrant's mother or mother-in-law, sister, or in the absence of these options, the oldest child.
+In the absence of a willing/available husband, responsibilities caregiving will be left to the migrant's mother or mother-in-law, sister, or in the absence of these options, the oldest child.
 Each arrangement has its own complications; however, it is worth pointing out the particular difficulties facing the eldest children when they are left in charge.
 For some young men, having to care for younger siblings involves a shift in their gender role, which can lead to their suffering rejection or harassment by their peers for being "effeminate."
 In other cases, the distinction between caregiver and the person being cared for may become blurry, whether because there is little age difference between siblings or because the grandmother who is in theory caring for her grandchildren is also a person in need of care.

-Another challenge for households with migrant mothers abroad is having to invent new forms of providing care despite physical distance (Salazar Parreñas 2001 y 2005).
-This phenomenon has come
+Another challenge for households with migrant mothers abroad is having to invent new forms of despite providing care physical distance (Salazar Parreñas 2001 y 2005).
+This phenomenon has come to be called transnational motherhood.
+Even though migrant mothers are not